jknightlab/ATACseq_pipeline/Core_manuscript/FSeq_compare_samples/compare_fresh_frozen_fixed.md

 - + similar analysis of peaks specific for each type of material (height, width, overlap with functional categories)
 - sequence analysis of common peaks
 - sequence analysis of unique peeaks
+- Downsample different types of material and see how the distribution of peaks across categories changes

 -------------------------
 Designed by Irina Pulyakhina, irina@well.ox.ac.uk